-Figure 7 presents maps of soil-moisture SSD simulated with the base, the SSF and the SSF-DWF models, and the maps of LDAS-Monde $HU{surf}$ , for the example of the event of November, 2018 on the Ardeche catchment.
+Figure 7 presents maps of SSD simulated with the base, the SSF and the SSF-DWF models, and the maps of LDAS-Monde HU{surf} , for the example of the event of November, 2018 on the Ardeche catchment.
 The daily products are not presented here because the daily time step does not allow to represent the fast-evolving flood processes.
 Four time steps of the simulation are considered: first time step of the run, one time step during the flow rise, the peak flow hour and one time step in the flow decreasing.
 This example illustrates the results previously described: the saturation of the surface layer is faster reached for the SSF-DWF model than in the others.
-In addition, the spatial pattern of the soil moisture SSD simulated with MARINE appears to be consistent with LDAS-Monde $HU{surf}$ maps.
-An other interesting result is that the soil moisture initialization pattern seems to be vanished after a few rainy simulation time step.
-These results are also observed for the other
+In addition, the spatial pattern of the SSD simulated with MARINE appears to be consistent with LDAS-Monde HU{surf} maps.
+These results are also observed for the other events, not presented here.

-Figures 8 and 9 present the $\delta_1$ and $\delta_2$ spatial moments computed for the MARINE soil moisture SSD outputs, for the LDAS-Monde $HU{surf}$ and for the CGLS SWI at the daily time step.
+Figures 8 and 9 present the δ_1 and δ_2 spatial moments computed for the MARINE SSD outputs, for the LDAS-Monde HU{surf} and for the CGLS SWI at the daily time step.
 Since no lateral transfers are represented in the LDAS-Monde and the CGLS SWI product, the MARINE drainage network is used to compute the spatial moments for both of them.
-The
+The distinction between the base model outputs and the SSF and SSF-DWF model outputs can still be made.
+The general behavior of the δ_1 spatial moment when computed on the SSD is that the δ_1 increases when precipitation happens and then decreases at a variable rate.
+Indeed, as precipitation necessarily flows towards the outlet, δ_1 values are bound to increase (i.e. the SSD fields get closer from the outlet after a precipitation event.
+The δ_1 time series obtained with both the SSF and the SSF-DWF models are significantly closer to 1 than the δ_1 values obtained with the base model.
+This means that the SSD fields simulated with the base model are globally closer from the outlet than with the SSF and the SSF-DWF models, that is to say that the propagation of the water throught the drainage network in the upper soil layer is faster for the base model than for the SSF and the SSF-DWF models.

-- distinction between the base model outputs and the SSF and SSF-DWF model outputs can still be made.
-The general behav-520 ior of the $\delta_1$ spatial moment when computed on the soil moisture SSD is that the $\delta_1$ increases when precipitation happens and then decreases at a variable rate.
-Indeed, precipitation that waters the catchment are doomed to flow toward the outlet as precipitation necessarily flows towards the outlet, $\delta_1$ values are bound to increase (i.e. the SSD fields get closer from the outlet after a precipitation event.
-The $\delta_1$ time series obtained with both the SSF and the SSF-DWF models are significantly closer - to 1 than the $\delta_1$ values obtained with the base model appear to be significantly lower than for.
-This means that the SSD fields 525 simulated with the base model are globally closer from the outlet than with the SSF and the SSF-DWF models.
-This can be explained by the faster emptying of the, that is to say that the propagation of the water through the drainage network in the upper soil layer in is faster for the base model than in the other two models.
-Indeed, faster lateral transfers from each cell to its downhill cell lead to soil moisture distribution overally higher around the outlet at each time step for the SSF and the - 530 SSF-DWF models.
-The analysis of the $\delta_1$ time series allows to quantify the impact of the calibration of lateral transfers on the SSD distribution.
+els.
+The analysis of the δ_1 time series allows to quantify the impact of the calibration of lateral transfers on the SSD distribution.

-The general behavior of the $\delta_2$ spatial moment is that the $\delta_2$ decreases with precipitation, with soil moisture SSD fields more centered around the area of maximum rainfall, and then increases with the spread of the soil moisture SSD fields along the 535 drainage network.
-The $\delta_2$ values for the SSF and SSF-DWF models are globally closer to 1 than for the base model.
-Indeed, since the soil saturation, that is to say that the SSD fields simulated with the SSF and SSF-DWF models are globally more uniform than for with the base model.
-This can be explained by the fact that the SSD is globally higher for the SSF and SSF-DWF models than for the base model (see figure 6), the difference between the soil saturation SSD and saturation in the drainage network (i.e. 100%) is stronger for the base model than for the other two models.
-This leads to soil moisture SSD 540 fields more uniform for the SSF and SSF-DWF models than for the base model.
+The general behavior of the δ_2 spatial moment is that the δ_2 decreases with precipitation, with SSD fields more centered around the area of maximum rainfall, and then increases with the spread of the SSD fields along the drainage network.
+The δ_2 values for the SSF and SSF-DWF models are globally closer to 1 than for the base model, that is to say that the SSD fields simulated with the SSF and SSF-DWF models are globally more uniform than for with the base model.
+This can be explained by the fact that the SSD is globally higher for the SSF and SSF-DWF models than for the base model (see figure 6), the difference between the SSD and saturation in the drainage network (i.e. 100%) is stronger for the base model than for the other two models.
+This leads to SSD fields more uniform for the SSF and SSF-DWF models than for the base model.
 This result is particularly observed for the Orbieu catchment.
-The analysis of the $\delta_2$ time series allows to quantify the differences between one the one side, base model, and on the other side the SSF and the SSF-DWF models.
+The analysis of the δ_2 time series allows to quantify the differences between one the one side, base model, and on the other side the SSF and the SSF-DWF models.